department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/word-list.md

 ### M

 - manufacturing: Use "making."
 - maximum: Use "top limit." **[@Beth, Danielle - background on this?
 "Maximum" seems fairly common and easy to understand.
-If we really call for "top limit" instead of "maximum," would like to have a good reason for the Working Group.]**
+If we really call for "top limit" instead of "maximum," would like to have a good reason.]**
 - may: See entry for "can."
 - Military Occupation Code (MOC)
 - Million Veteran Program (MVP)